RyanDyals/MIST-4610---Project-1---Group-7/README.md

 **#5** This query shows the top two pieces of equipment that have issues in the soccer club.
 It also lists the staff member that checked the equipment and found an issue.
 <img width="1136" alt="Query 5" src="https://github.com/RyanDyals/MIST-4610---Project-1---Group-7/assets/134531824/345b27a6-023a-4ebe-82af-10fc1915e3b1">

 Query 5 allows for the management of the soccer club to see what pieces of equipment are having the most trouble as well as the staff member who checked them.
-This allows them to see what pieces need to be serviced or replaced and what staff member should contacted about the issue.
+This allows them to see what pieces need to be serviced or replaced and what staff member should be contacted about the issue.

 **#6** This query shows the first and last names of players, and the amount of their contract who have a contract amount greater than the of average all contracts within the soccer club.
 <img width="714" alt="Query 6" src="https://github.com/RyanDyals/MIST-4610---Project-1---Group-7/assets/134531824/0b9b5b6c-0751-4d5d-bbb8-2a983121bda7">

 Query 6 can be useful for a soccer club's recruitment process.
-New and upcoming players often want to know that they can end up making if they join and stay on the team.
+New and upcoming players often want to know that they can end up making a lot of money if they join and stay on the team.
 This query allows management to show prospective players other players that are currently on the team and how they much they make relative to everyone else.

 **#7** This query lists the bottom four players on the team in terms of total time spent in agility training sessions and their respective time spent in agility training.
 It is ordered by least to greatest.